 If your shoes fit well and your toenails are trimmed, but you’re still having toenails fall off from running, you can place adhesive moleskin or silicone pads at the ends of your toes to act as shock-absorbing bumpers inside the running shoe.

-We want to prevent runner’s toenail and any other impediment that can hold up our running.
+We want to prevent runner’s toenail and any other impediment that can keep us from running.